Tuition at GCA is competitive with other local Christian schools and a payment plan can be set up by families that best meets their needs.

 Other fees can include field trips, Upper School Retreat, SLiC (Student Life Committee), achievement testing, yearbook, materials fee, science lab fees, studio art fees, athletic fees, summer camps, K4 and K5 Late Stay, or graduation fee.
 Parents are responsible for purchasing their children's uniform clothing and supplies.

-Please do not hesitate to call the school office at (864)329-9884 or e-mail at email@example.com, if you have any questions about tuition or fees.
+Please do not hesitate to call the school office at (864)329-9884 or email firstname.lastname@example.org, if you have any questions about tuition or fees.

-Greenville Classical Academy has a limited amount of funds set aside for financial aid for students.
-GCA uses the services of Independent School Management's "Financial Aid for School Tuition" - FAST - to assist in assessing a family's eligibility for financial aid.
-The cost for families who use this service is $43 and is non-refundable.
+Greenville Classical Academy has a limited amount of funds set aside for scholarship assistance for students.
 Priority is given to returning families and they must complete and submit their application by March 31.
 A portion of the financial aid budget is reserved for newly enrolled families and will be made available on a first come - first served basis.
 For more information on financial aid, read the information below as well as the information on financial aid found in the Student-Parent Handbook.

 Financial Aid Timetable for Returning Families: